ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 The WIMSE workload identity may be carried within an X.509 certificate.
 The WIMSE workload identity MUST be encoded in a SubjectAltName extension of type URI.
 There MUST be only one SubjectAltName extension of type URI in a WIMSE certificate.
 The WIMSE certificate may contain SubjectAltName extensions of other types such as DNSName.

-WIMSE identities may be used to validate server and client connections.
-When validating a WIMSE identity the relying party MUST validate that the CA issuer for the WIMSE identity is authorized to issue certificates for the trust domain of the WIMSE identity in the certificate.
+WIMSE certificate may be used to secure both server and client connections.
+When validating a WIMSE certificate, the relying party MUST validate that the CA issuer for the WIMSE certificate is authorized to issue certificates for the trust domain of the WIMSE workload identified by the certificate.
 Other PKIX path validation rules apply.

-Servers wishing to use the WIMSE identity for authorizing the client MUST require client certificate authentication in the TLS handshake.
+Servers wishing to use the WIMSE certificate for authorizing the client MUST require client certificate authentication in the TLS handshake.
 Other methods of post handshake authentication are not specified by this document.

 WIMSE clients and servers MUST validate that the trust domain portion of the WIMSE certificate matches the expected trust domain for the other side of the connection.